 Pop-up health events in LA assist wildfire evacuees with medical needs

-When the wildfires struck Los Angeles, people had to leave their homes so quickly that many of them left behind medical necessities, things like prescriptions and inhalers, things that can be really hard to replace.
-NPR's Alejandra Borunda went to a pop-up event where evacuees could get the medical help they needed.
+When wildfires struck Los Angeles, people had to leave their homes so quickly that many of them left behind medical necessities that are hard to replace.
+NPR's Alejandra Borunda has this story.

 ALEJANDRA BORUNDA, BYLINE: Dora Aumann had lived in her Altadena home for 53 years before the Eaton fire came raging through.